pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 *   Report sre-bot bugs
 *   Ask any questions concerning this challenge

-## Participation Notes

-### About team-up

-*   You need to team up before submitting the [application form](https://forms.pingcap.com/f/high-performance-challenge-en).
-One team could only select one workload for optimization.
-Once the form is submitted, no information can be modified.
-*   Up to five participants are allowed in a team; cross team-up is not allowed.
-*   If you have trouble in team-up, give a shout in the Slack channel for help.
-Or you can sign up as a one-person team.

-### About challenge points

-*   Your team only earns points when you resolve the issues that you proposed for workload optimization.
-If the issues resolved are not relevant, there will be no points granted.
-*   The team points are the sum of the points of all the tasks completed by your team members.
-*    The leaderboard does not indicate the final team rankings.
-Refer to [evaluation criteria](###About-evaluation-criteria) for the final results.
-*   The organizaing committee determines the challenge points for the created issues under each workload.
-The points are determined according to the team's estimated work.

-### About mentors

-*   Only one mentor is allowed in a team and one mentor could only provide instructions to one team.
-*   The team that needs mentoring could contact the organizing committee in the Slack channel.

-### About evaluation criteria

-The results of the challenge will be evaluated in teams.
-The organizing committee will pull the latest branches of each team at 18:00 on Nov.15 (China Standard Time) to evaluate workload optimization results and calculate the total PR points of each team.
-Besides, each team has 7 minutes to present their teamwork for the optimization on Nov.21.

-**The final points of each team of the challenge consist of:**

-*   Performance improvement (65%): the percentage of performance improvement compared with the base Master branch when the program started
-*   PR points of the team (30%): the validated PRs merged into Master
-*   Presentation (5%): presentation performance

 ## Before participation

 *   See [Join GitHub](https://github.com/join) to create a GitHub account